 To check the status of a request, enter the request ID and click Submit.

-When the database is an Oracle Real Application Cluster (RAC), you cannot create MapViewer data sources that directly connect to it.
+When the database is an Oracle Real Application Cluster (Oracle RAC), you cannot create MapViewer data sources that directly connect to it.
 Instead, MapViewer must connect to an Oracle RAC database through the data source of the J2EE container.
 To enable MapViewer to connect to an Oracle RAC database, you must do the following:

 Create a JDBC data source that connects to the Oracle RAC database at the OC4J level, as explained in Section 1.6.1.
 The data source can then be used by applications such as MapViewer through JNDI lookup.